Narel Y. Paniagua-Zambrana

-Narel Y. Paniagua-Zambrana (La Paz, 13 May 1973) is a scientist specializing in ethnobotany.
+Narel Y. Paniagua-Zambrana (La Paz, 13 May 1973) is a Bolivian ethnobotanist.
 She investigates the use and protection of traditional knowledge of plants in indigenous communities, particularly in the Bolivian Andes.
 She is currently an Associated Researcher at the Herbario Nacional de Bolivia, Instituto de Ecología, Universidad Mayor de San Andres in Bolivia.
 Her goal is giving them the knowledge to participate in decision-making on the conservation of their intangible cultural heritage.

 Biography

 Paniagua-Zambrana was born in La Paz, Bolivia on 13.
 May, 1973.
 Her love for nature stems from her childhood, when she played in the mountains while her father worked as a geologist in the Bolivian tin mines.
 Later, she decided to make a life career out of this passion, studying biology and later specializing in ethnobotany, a science that studies the use of plants by humans.
 In 1998, she earned her Bachelor of Science in Biology from the Universidad Mayor de San Andrés in La Paz, studying under noted ecologist Robin B. Foster.
 In 2005 she obtained her Master of Science from the Aarhus University.
 She married ethnobotanist and sometime co-author Dr. Rainer Bussmann.
 Her botanical research has focused on flora and vegetation in indigenous communities, particularly the native palms of the Andes and Amazonia.

 In 2016, under guidance of Mónica Moraes Ramírez, she obtained her PhD in biology from the Autonomous University of Madrid with her thesis "Diversity, usage patterns and socioeconomic value of palms species used in tropical forest" ("Diversidad, patrones de uso y valoración socio-económica de las de las palmeras en los bosques neotropicales").

 She currently works as an associate researcher at the Bolivian National Herbarium in the Ecology Institute of the University of San Andrés (Herbario Nacional de Bolivia - Instituto de Ecología de la Universidad Mayor de San Andrés).

 In an interview in April 2020, Paniagua-Zambrana expressed concerns about entering the indigenous territories where she normally conducts her research for fears of bringing COVID-19 to local communities, and temporarily suspended her fieldwork.